Fes Fes-meknes, Morocco Travel Guide

 Located outside Bab Ftouh, this area showcases the production of traditional Fassi ceramics.
 You can often see artisans at work, and some workshops are available to visitors, enabling you to watch the creation process.

 Many small, unlisted fondouks (historic inns) are now transformed into workshops for various crafts.
-They are frequently hidden down narrow alleys and grant glimpses into traditional artisan life away from the main tourist flow.
+They are frequently hidden down narrow passageways and grant glimpses into traditional artisan life away from the main tourist flow.

 From your riad, rooftop views grant stunning perspectives of the medina's expanse.